 July 15, 2008 - News Release/Camayd/Freixas: Drafted a news release about the ethical issues raised by the statement of Erik Camayd-Freixas.

 May 29, 2008 - Ohio HB 477/SB 260: Written to oppose two companion English-only bills in the Ohio legislature.

 March 12, 2008 - Maryland SB 256: Written in opposition to Maryland SB 225, an ill-conceived reaction to the dismissal of the case involving a Vai-speaking defendant.

 June 26, 2007 - Maryland Vai Case: Collaboration with NAJIT's Board of Directors and the American Translators Association to produce a joint statement about the failure of a Maryland court to locate a competent interpreter for a Vai-speaking defendant; the case against the defendant was dismissed for lack of timely prosecution because of the delay in finding an interpreter.

 June 12, 2007 - Hawai'i Rules: Response to a request for comment by the Hawai'i Judiciary Public Affairs Office regarding proposed rules governing court interpreters.

 April 27, 2007 - California AB 615: Written in support of AB 615, a bill to improve langauge services to LEPs in disaster situations.

 April 12, 2007 - Kohl Bill: Written in support of legislation sponsored by Sen. Herbert Kohl regarding services to LEP individuals.

-January 2007 - Virginia Letters: Working with a member who had complained about courts in Virginia which did not use certified interpreters, although required to, the committee wrote individually to a large number of state court judges, urging that they comply with Judicial Council rules.
+January 2007 - Virginia Letters: Worked with a member regarding courts in Virginia that did not use certified interpreters, although required to do so.
+The committee wrote individually to a large number of state court judges, urging that they comply with Judicial Council rules.